node-red/node-red-nodes/social/email/README.md

 You will need valid email credentials for your email server.
 For GMail this may mean getting an application password if you have two-factor authentication enabled.

+For Exchange and Outlook 365 you must use OAuth2.0.

 **Note :** Version 1.x of this node requires **Node.js v8** or newer.

 Install